ietf-wg-webtrans/draft-ietf-webtrans-http2/draft-ietf-webtrans-http2.md

 WT_DATA_BLOCKED, WT_STREAM_DATA_BLOCKED, and WT_STREAMS_BLOCKED.

-Because flow control in WebTransport is hop-by-hop and does not provide an end-to-end signal, intermediaries MUST consume the flow control capsules and not translate or forward incoming flow control capsules on any other connections.
-Similarly, other WebTransport over HTTP/2 or HTTP/3 connections will have their own flow control limits, and it is the responsibility of the intermediary to generate and send appropriate flow control signals to match its capabilities.
+Because flow control in WebTransport is hop-by-hop and does not provide an end-to-end signal, intermediaries MUST consume the flow control signals and express their own flow control limits to the next hop.
 The intermediary can send these signals via HTTP/3 flow control messages, HTTP/2 flow control messages, or as WebTransport flow control capsules, where appropriate.

+In practice, an intermediary that translates flow control signals between simlar WebTransport protocols, such as between two HTTP/2 connections, can often simply reexpress the same limits received on one connection directly on the other connection.

+An intermediary that does not want to be responsible for storing data that cannot be immediately sent on its translated connection would ensure that it never advertises a higher flow control limit on one connection than the corresponding limit on the translated connection.

 # WebTransport Features {#features}